pierrediedhiou/cybersecurity-journey/glossary.md

 - **Session Storage** — A browser storage area that stores data only for the duration of the browser session.
 Can contain authentication tokens or other sensitive data
+- **Sniffing Attack** — Using a network packet capture tool to collect information about network traffic passing through an interface
+- **SSL Stripping** — A MITM attack that downgrades HTTPS connections to HTTP, allowing the attacker to read encrypted traffic in plaintext.
+Prevented by HSTS
 ## T
 - **Telnet** — Insecure remote access protocol (Port 23), replaced by SSH
 - **TGT** — Ticket Granting Ticket, allows users to request tickets to